 The Day Neil Young Had a Brain Aneurysm

-Throughout his life, Neil Young suffered from polio, epilepsy and back pain.
-But nothing he faced was as life-threatening as the brain aneurysm that required "minimally invasive neuroradiology" treatment on March 28, 2000.
+Over the years, Neil Young has suffered from polio, epilepsy and back pain.
+But nothing was as life-threatening as the brain aneurysm that required "minimally invasive neuroradiology" treatment on March 28, 2000.

-Young, who was 54 at the time, began having problems two weeks before he inducted the Pretenders into the Rock and Roll Hall of Fame.
-“I noticed this weird thing in my eye, like a piece of broken glass,” he wrote in his memoir Waging Heavy Peace.
+“I noticed this weird thing in my eye, like a piece of broken glass,” Young wrote in his memoir Waging Heavy Peace.
 “I noticed that no matter what I did, it was still there.
-And then it started getting bigger. … So I went to my doctor, had an MRI and the next morning I went to the neurologist. … He says, “The good news is, you’re here, you’re looking good.
+And then it started getting bigger. … So, I went to my doctor, had an MRI and the next morning I went to the neurologist. … He says, “The good news is, you’re here; you’re looking good.
 The bad news is, you’ve got an aneurysm in your brain.
 You’ve had it for a hundred years, so it’s nothing to worry about – but it’s very serious, so we’ll have to get rid of it right away.”

-A brain aneurysm is a bulge in an blood vessel.
-If untreated, it can rupture and cause a stroke or subarchanoid hemorrhage, both of which can be fatal.
+A brain aneurysm is a bulge in a blood vessel.
+If untreated, it can rupture and cause a stroke or subarachnoid hemorrhage, both of which can be fatal.
 Young received treatment at New York-Presbyterian-Weill Cornell Medical Center via embolization, in which a tube is inserted into the artery, with soft coils used to fill the aneurysm, reducing the possibility of a rupture.

-"The procedure corrected the problem and has been characterized as a complete success with a total recovery,” Young’s agent Bob Merlis said.
+"The procedure corrected the problem and has been characterized as a complete success with a total recovery,” Young’s agent Bob Merlis told CNN.
 “And resumption of normal activities by the 59-year-old rock legend is predicted for the near future.”

-In September 2012, Young admitted that years of his lifestyle have caught up to him, saying, “I don’t think I’m going to be able to continue to mainly be a musician forever, because physically I think it’s going to take its toll on me — it’s already starting to show up here and there.”
+Young admitted in September 2012 that years of his lifestyle have caught up to him.
+“I don’t think I’m going to be able to continue to mainly be a musician forever," he said, "because physically I think it’s going to take its toll on me — it’s already starting to show up here and there.”